Camuflagem22/Learning-Lab/4- Mandelbrot Set/README.md

 # Mandelbrot Fractal  - Love2D

-This project creates a render of the infamous **Mandelbrot Set** and draws it to a canvas.
+This project creates a render of the infamous **Mandelbrot Set** and draws it to a Canvas.

 The canvas is then simply drawn to the screen, to avoid having to render the whole thing again at every `love.draw()` call.